 June 24 2022 Update: Now that the RV plan came out I switched to RV so I could pause at times.
 So If you plan to use at home the convoluted instructions below are still correct, but for RV there is no service address and its a simpler signup.
 That said you may now have to activate residential at your service address, so be sure to pick an area that you can at least drive to if ordering residential with portability.
+Also, This guide is for a quick 15 minute tryout of Starlink, but I wanted a more useful setup with an outside jack, so I later upgraded my RV Starlink installation.

 I already have some great coach internet.